royee0331/game_1024/README.md

 - **`@browser-1024/ui-telemetry`** batches move telemetry and ships it via the browser beacon API, keeping the UI responsive on slower devices.

+## Mobile HUD & completion modal

+- The HUD now adapts between wide and stacked layouts, centering score, best score, and move count with ≥16px spacing on viewports ≤480px.
+The component is showcased in Storybook under **HUD → Stacked Mobile / Wide Desktop** for quick visual QA.
+- A dedicated game-over modal surfaces final metrics, localized actions, and a manual focus trap.
+It emits a `session.restart` telemetry envelope before seeding the next session so analytics dashboards can distinguish restarts initiated from the modal vs. the persistent restart button.
+- Playwright specs in `frontend/tests/interaction/mobile/` cover stacked HUD layout, modal timing, and restart flows to prevent regressions across mobile browsers.

 ## Additional resources

 Specification documents under `specs/` provide historical context and acceptance